daniellefortin2021/Week-1-Refractor-Challenge/README.md

 # Week 1 Refractor - Challenge (Horiseon)

 ## Description
 This repository is where I have improved the html structure of the Horiseon website.
-Improvedments to the Horiseon website include updated semantic HTML elements, updated HTML element structure, accessible atl attributes, and and updated website title.
+Improvements to the Horiseon website include updated semantic HTML elements, updated HTML element structure, accessible atl attributes, and and updated website title.